 🔼The name Pharisees in the Bible

 The name Pharisees belonged to one of the two main parties of the wide spectrum of Judaisms of the second temple period — that is the period after the Jews returned from Persia and rebuilt the Temple of YHWH in Jerusalem.
-This Temple was decreed, designed and funded by the Persian kings Darius and Cyrus (2 Chronicles 36:23, Ezra 6), and would later be expanded by the Idumean king Herod the Great into a splendid complex that attracted tourists from all over the world (Mark 13:1, Luke 21:5, Acts 2:5).
+This Temple was decreed, designed and funded by the Persian kings Darius and Cyrus (2 Chronicles 36:23, Ezra 6:1-3), and would later be expanded by the Idumean king Herod the Great into a splendid complex that attracted tourists from all over the world (Mark 13:1, Luke 21:5, Acts 2:5).

 The other main party was that of the Sadducees (and read our article on that name for a closer look at both these movements' programs), but neither the Pharisees nor the Sadducees were merely religious.
 Back in those days religion was not separated from science, social coding, capitalism and statecraft.
 The Sadducees seem to have dominated the Hasmonean era (when Judea was autonomous), but lost out against the Pharisees in the last few years of the monarchy.
-In 63 BC, Judea was overrun by the Romans, and since Pharisaic thought, with its belief in resurrection and inherent obedience to superior forces, was more in tune with Roman imperial theology than Sadducaic signature appreciation of self-determination and hedonism, general Pompey instated a Pharisee as high priest (which basically meant chief tax collector — see our article on the name Annas).
+In 63 BC, Judea was overrun by the Romans, and since Pharisaic thought, with its belief in resurrection and inherent obedience to superior forces, was more in tune with Roman imperial theology than Sadducaic signature appreciation of self-determination and hedonism, the Romans instated a Pharisee as high priest (which basically meant chief tax collector — see our article on the name Annas).

 The New Testament agrees with Josephus in its grim observation that "the Jews" (or more elaborate: the liberative Zealots who were not kept in check by the Pharisaic and Sadducaic elite) caused the destruction of the Temple.
-The evangelists obviously associated the destruction of the Temple to the crucifixion of Jesus, and the two "murderers" who were crucified along side Him quite clearly represent the Pharisees (the contrite one, who would resurrect together with the Lord — Luke 23:43) and the Sadducees (the doomed mocker).
+The evangelists obviously associated the destruction of the Temple to the crucifixion of Jesus, and the two "murderers" who were crucified alongside him quite clearly represent the Pharisees (the contrite one, who would resurrect together with the Lord — Luke 23:43) and the Sadducees (the doomed mocker).

 Allowing for some flexibility, early evangelism may very well be regarded as a hybrid offshoot of a marriage between Jewish Pharisaism and Greek Stoicism.
 Of course, this new Temple of YHWH was again destroyed when Constantine took its key phrases and glued these onto the smoldering skeleton of the cult of Sol Invictus.
-The result was deeply pagan — an inflated imperial personality cult with its cumbersome Trinitarian dogma reviving the Capitoline Triad and its parade of saints the Greco-Roman pantheon of demi-gods — and thrust the world into 1,500 years of intellectual darkness.
+The result was deeply pagan — an inflated imperial personality cult with its cumbersome Trinitarian dogma reviving the Capitoline Triad and its parade of saints the Greco-Roman pantheon of demigods — and thrust the world into 1,500 years of intellectual darkness.

 The once vast and utterly sophisticated cultures of the Phoenicians, Illyrians, Celts and countless others were steamrolled out of existence by Rome and its blasphemous legacy, but against all human odds, the Pharisees sustained the living miracle of Judaism, and its tradition of inquiry, critical thought, adaptability and lives filled with the joy of the study of creation.
-Avoiding attacks on all sides and mostly toiling somewhere in the background, the Pharisees safeguarded Europe's waning wisdom, catalyzed the formation of universities and when the coast was clear began to publically excel in scientific, economic and artistic achievements.
+Avoiding attacks on all sides and mostly toiling somewhere in the background, the Pharisees safeguarded Europe's waning wisdom, catalyzed the formation of universities and when the coast was clear began to publicly excel in scientific, economic and artistic achievements.
 Their signature non-conformity that was so hated by every totalitarian regime in history from the Romans to the Nazi's has accelerated human progress more than the efforts of any other demographic group in history (Zechariah 8:23).

 🔼Etymology of the name Pharisees